FAQ

 Why should I share the project data?

 For several reasons.
-There is a growing demand for publicly funded research to be open, and an increasing number of scientific journals require that authors make the data that their analyses are based on accessible.
+There is a growing demand that publicly funded research should be open, and an increasing number of scientific journals require that authors make the data that their analyses are based on accessible.
 Sharing research data benefits research as well as society.
 It increases transparency, enables new research, innovations, and use of data in fields beyond the research community.
 On an individual level, researchers can feel motivated by having their studies and datasets cited and made visible.

-Who can share data via SND?
+Who can share data through SND?

 No, it's completely free of charge.